Behind the Scenes of Instagram’s Trust Score: How to Maximize Your Time and Effort on Instagram

 - Engineers at Instagram are continually tweaking and testing.
 Every hour of every day changes are being made.

 - This is why what worked last month may not work this month.

 - Comparing what’s happening on one account to another is never reliable because IG tests certain accounts.

 - A more accurate understanding of the Instagram algorithm is to imagine many different algorithms constantly in play at once.

-Instead of being frustrated by the challenges Jodie and I choose to regard Instagram as a fascinating mystery to solve.
-In order to succeed we have to pay attention, stay informed, and be ready to shift our efforts as Instagram evolves.
-In the end, success seems fairly straight forward: To succeed on IG we must play by the rules of the game.
+Instead of being frustrated by the challenges, Jodie and I choose to regard Instagram as a fascinating mystery to solve.
+In order to succeed we must pay attention, stay informed and be ready to shift our efforts as Instagram evolves.
+In the end, success seems fairly straight forward.
+To succeed on IG, we must play by the rules of the game.
 It’s their game, they make the rules.
-Those who try to cheat the wizard will be banished from Oz!
+Those who try to cheat the wizard will be banished from Oz.